Health Topics

 How Do People Get Medical Marijuana?

-In states where medical marijuana is legal, you need a written statement from your health care provider to get the drug.
+In states where medical marijuana is legal, you need a written statement from your health care provider to get the medicine.
 It must explain that you need it to treat a medical condition or to ease side effects.
 Your name will be put on a list that lets you buy marijuana from an authorized seller.

 What Medical Conditions Qualify?